Digital-Humanities-Quarterly/DHQ-similar-papers/README.md

 2. Extract relevant elements from DHQ papers in TEI format, with the keyword-based recommendation system primarily focusing on `dhq_keywords`, and the full text-based recommendation system extracting the title, abstract, and body text as well.
 Papers in the editorial process are not considered.
-3. Construct a similarity matrix for generating recommendations (refer to `run_kwd_recs.py` and `run_bm25_recs.py` for more details).
-For SPECTER recommendations, we index the embeddings with [`annoy`](https://github.com/spotify/annoy) for fast search.
-New article embeddings will be added to the index incrementally for efficiency.
+3. Construct a similarity matrix for generating recommendations.
-4. Retrieve the most similar papers from the similarity matrix, utilizing a random seed to handle ties in rankings.
+4. Retrieve the most similar papers from the similarity matrix, utilizing a random seed to handle ties.

 ## Reproduction
 <details>